Attendance Procedures

 It is important for every student in Ohio to attend school every day.
 Missing too much school has long-term, negative effects on students, such as lower achievement and graduation rates.
 There are many reasons students miss school, but districts often can directly impact their students' attendance.
 By using data to identify and support students who may need extra resources and services, districts can target supports to get students to school every day.

-To support academic success for all students, the district will partner with students and their families to identify and reduce barriers of regular school attendance.
+To support academic success for all students, the district will partner with students and their families to identify and reduce barriers to regular school attendance.
 The district will utilize a continuum of strategies to reduce student absence including, but not limited to:

 Notification of student absence to the parent or guardian;